Question. Persuade. Refer. Help Save Lives and Set a World Record.

 For the years 2008-2014, Jefferson County ranked 11th out of 50 peer counties in terms of highest rates of suicide.
 This statistic inspired the Louisville Health Advisory Board - a cross-sector group of community organizations and leaders working to improve physical, mental and social well-being for residents of Louisville - to come together and set an objective to design and implement a community-wide, evidence-based and data-driven program to eliminate suicides in Louisville.

-From September 9-15, there were training events facilitated across the community - in community centers, colleges, churches, places of work and more.
-Thank you to the all supporters, trainers and thousands of Louisvillians who participated in the training.
+From September 9-15, there were 117 training events facilitated in 50 locations across the community - in community centers, colleges, churches, places of work and more.
+Thank you to all our supporters, trainers and over 2,200 Louisvillians (wow!) who participated in the training.

 Learn about the Louisville Mayor's encouragement of this initiative or check out our Frequently Asked Questions.

 Please remember there are resources for you, family and friends related to suicide prevention.
 The national suicide prevention hotline is 1-800-273-8255 and a local (Louisville) crisis line number at Centerstone (formerly Seven Counties) is 502-589-4313.